Design Principles in Software Development Part 2

 IDataServiceBase.ts

-First, create interface which has all the function you think all the other collection can use.
+First, create an interface which has all the functions you think all the other collections can use.

 update(filter: Collection, doc: Collection);